AG7GN/wecg/README.md

 	Run it without arguments for instructions, then run it again with the appropriate arguments.
 When that completes, a browser will open and bring you to this page.
 1. Open the Main Menu editor: __Raspberry > Preferences > Main Menu editor__ and arrange the items in the Hamradio menu as desired.
 WARNING: Do not click __Cancel__ even if you make no changes!
 Click __OK__ instead.
 Clicking __Cancel__ will restore the menu to default settings.

-Before continuing on the the __Configure rigCAT in FLdigi__ step, please read the following warnings:
+Before continuing proceeding to the __Configure rigCAT in FLdigi__ step, please read the following warnings:

 __IMPORTANT!__  The `710.sh` script will not work while Fldigi is running with rigCAT enabled because rigCAT has control of the serial port to the radio.
 Once Fldigi is stopped, you can again use `710.sh`.

-__IMPORTANT!__  The `710.py` GUI will not work while Fldigi is running with rigCAT enbled because rigCAT has control of the serial port to the radio.
+__IMPORTANT!__  The `710.py` GUI will not work while Fldigi is running with rigCAT enabled because rigCAT has control of the serial port to the radio.
 Once Fldigi is stopped, you can again use `710.py`.

-**Now that you've read those warnings, you can decide whether or not to enable rigCAT in FLdigi.
-In other words, you have the choice of using rig control via rigCAT in FLdigi to control the radio's frequency or you can use `710.sh` or `710.py` to control the radio, but you cannot use either of these if rigCAT is enabled in FLdigi and FLdigi is running.**
+***Now that you've read those warnings, you can decide whether or not to enable rigCAT in FLdigi.
+In other words, you have the choice of using rig control via rigCAT in FLdigi to control the radio's frequency or you can use `710.sh` or `710.py` to control the radio, but you cannot use either of these if rigCAT is enabled in FLdigi and FLdigi is running.***

+__NOTE:__ If FLdigi is configured to use RigCAT and you run the Start script while 710.py is running, RigCAT will be temporarily disabled in FLDigi.
+When you stop FLdigi/FLmsg with the Stop script, RigCAT will be re-enabled in the FLdigi configuration.

 1. Configure rigCAT in FLdigi (Optional)
 	- Start FLdigi: __Raspberry > Hamradio > START FLdigi+FLmsg__.
 	- Select __View > Rig/Log Controls > Full__.
-	- Click __Configure > Config dialog > CAT (rigcat)__.
+	- Click __Configure > Config dialog > Rig Control > CAT (rigcat)__.
 	- Click __Open__ and go to `.fldigi/rigs` and select the `TM-D710G.xml` file.
 Click __Open__.
 	- In the __Device__ dropdown, select the serial port that starts with `/dev/serial/by-id/...`.
 	- Select Baud rate `57600` and make sure the radio is set the same.
-It should be if you use the `710.sh` script.
+It should be if you use the `710.sh` or `710.py` scripts.
 	- Uncheck __CAT command for PTT__.
 	- Check __RTS/CTS flow control__ and __Restore UART Settings on Close__.
 	- Check the __Use rigCAT__ box.